marzeq/raspi-arch-linux/README.md

 Insert the SD card into the Raspberry Pi, plug it into ethernet (you may use wired tethering from your phone as an alternative) and power it on.

 SSH should be enabled by default.
-Connect to it using SSH and the default username `alarm` and password `alarm`.
+You can connect to the R-Pi using the default username `alarm` and password `alarm`, as detailed previously.

 Then, change into the `root` user using the following command: